5Daydreams/5Daydreams.github.io/index.md

 I have 3+ years of experience with Unity C# and HLSL.
 [Here is one of my solo projects](https://github.com/5Daydreams/SnakeGameAlgorithms), it is a snake game in 3D with flight movement.

 I have also been studying a lot about rendering with GPU and rendering by primitives and shaders on my free time.
-This is what I am currently experimenting with: [fancy.link](https://github.com/5Daydreams/StudiesOpenGL)
+[This](https://github.com/5Daydreams/StudiesOpenGL) is what I am currently experimenting with.

 ### Markdown